 The central office of the University Athletic Association is hosted by the University of Rochester and located at 575 Mount Hope Avenue.

 Dick Rasmussen serves as Executive Director of the Association and is assisted by two full-time staff members.
-Melissa Curtis is the Administrative Assistant and Office Manager, and Tim Farrell serves as Sports Information Director.
+Melissa Curtis is the Assistant Director for Operations and Member Services, and Tim Farrell serves as Sports Information Director.

 Mailing Address: 575 Mount Hope Avenue • Rochester, NY 14620